Quantum measurements and equilibration: the emergence of objective outcomes via entropy maximisation: Measurement and quantum states

-\PRLsection{Objectivity and quantum states} Let $\mathcal{H}_\sys$ denote the Hilbert space corresponding to some $d_\sys$-dimensional system of interest, and let $\lbrace\mathcal{H}_{k}\rbrace$ with $k=1,\ldots,N$ denote the Hilbert spaces corresponding to $N$ systems which form the environment of the system of interest, and which we will associate with observers, for whom we seek objectivity.
+Let $\mathcal{H}_\sys$ denote the Hilbert space corresponding to some $d_\sys$-dimensional system of interest, and let $\lbrace\mathcal{H}_{k}\rbrace$ with $k=1,\ldots,N$ denote the Hilbert spaces corresponding to $N$ systems which form the environment of the system of interest, and which we will associate with observers.
 Note that we do not \emph{a priory} impose any criteria for what is to be considered as an observer.
+To measure the system of interest $\sys$ in some pointer basis, denoted $\lbrace \ketbra{i}{i} \rbrace$, where $i=1,\ldots,d_\sys$, the observer systems must interact with it.
+One may then collect desiderata for the post-interaction state on $\mathcal{H}_\mathrm{S}\bigotimes_{k=1}^N\mathcal{H}_k$, and use them to constrain its form.

+For example, the state which generically represents a lack of coherence in the pointer basis, and the measurement outcomes being encoded in the state of the environment, the ``classical-quantum'' state~\cite{devetak2004distilling}, has the form:

+where the $\lbrace\rho_{E}^{(i)}\rbrace_{i}$ are some density matrices on $\mathcal{H}_{E}:=\bigotimes_{k=1}^{N}\mathcal{H}_{k}$.
+These states are closely related to Holevo's bound, which sets an upper limit $\chi$ on the amount of classical information that can be encoded in a quantum system using an ensemble $\{p_i, \rho_i\}$~\cite{Nielsen2000}.
+For classical-quantum states as in Eq.~\eqref{eq:classical-quantum}, the Holevo Information $\chi$ of the environment equals the quantum mutual information $S(S:E)$ between system and environment.

-In order for a fact about the system to be considered objective (and thus classical), multiple observers must be able to discover it in such a way that they agree with each other and that none of them changes the fact through their observation.
-As noted above, formalising this notion in the context of quantum theory~\cite{ollivier2004objective} and combining it with the requirement that observers be uncorrelated except via the system (``strong independence''), is equivalent to demanding that the state of the system and the observers exhibits Spectrum Broadcast Structure~\cite{Horodecki2015}.
-A state has Spectrum Broadcast Structure with respect to a pointer basis $\lbrace \ketbra{i}{i} \rbrace$, where $i=1,\ldots,d_\sys$, if it is of the form
+Additionally, in order for a fact about the system to be considered objective (and thus classical), multiple observers must be able to discover it in such a way that they agree with each other and that none of them changes the fact through their observation.
+As noted above, formalising this notion in the context of quantum theory~\cite{ollivier2004objective} and combining it with the requirement that observers be uncorrelated except via the system (``strong independence''), is equivalent to demanding that the state of the system and the observers exhibit Spectrum Broadcast Structure~\cite{Horodecki2015}.
+Associating each environmental subsystem $k$ with an observer, then a state has Spectrum Broadcast Structure with respect to a pointer basis $\lbrace \ketbra{i}{i} \rbrace$, where $i=1,\ldots,d_\sys$, if it is of the form